petergridge/openweathermaphistory/README.md

 ### 2.0.4 under development
 - Add cummulative rain and snow to support meter sensor
 - fix issue with sensor class 'none'
+- correct where some numerics are recognised as string preventing modification of the display precision
 ### 2.0.3
 - Handle API call failure more gracefully
 - Accumulate API call counts across multiple instances